MSc-AGI/DeepJudge/README.md

 * **Layered Platform Blueprint:** Maps DeepJudge’s L1–L3 evolution (Search → Assistant → AI Workflows) into a coherent architecture and execution timeline.
 * **Strategic Symbiosis:** Frames the Thomson Reuters partnership as a growth accelerator while preserving DeepJudge’s independence and data-governance moat.
-* **Founder-Level Alignment:** Speaks the language of AI research and product delivery with equal fluency—designed for a CTO who values rigor and a CEO who values clarity.
+* **Founder-Level Alignment:** Speaks the language of AI research and product delivery with equal fluency, designed for the CTO who values rigor and the CEO who values clarity.
 * **Execution Roadmap:** Defines a 90-day and 12-month plan for Layer 3 builder enablement, market feedback loops, and workflow adoption metrics.
 * **Trust as Product:** Extends the “Fort Knox” architecture into permission-aware workflow automation, anchoring DeepJudge’s long-term defensibility.